protometheus/streamsearcher/README.md

   be able to accept an infinite input, the test input is on a generated file.
   However, this does not change the implementation; streams (Readers) in Go are modular, meaning the only change necessary from using input files to input streams is how the input is opened.
-The `file.ReadAt` call would be replaced with a `bytes.Reader`.
+The `file.ReadAt` call would be replaced with a `bytes.Reader.ReadAt`.
 All other logic works the same.

 - The number of Jobs is equal to the number of Workers: The instructions say that only 11 lines should be printed, 1 for each worker.
 Because of this,